SamKjell/MtgOffline/README.md

 # MtgOffline
-One of my hobby projects.
-MtgOffline is an application which can pit a digital Magic: The Gathering ai against a tabletop player.
+MtgOffline is one of my hobby projects.
+It's an application which can pit a digital Magic: The Gathering bot against a tabletop player.
+The name is a spoof on Mtg Online, an official magic tabletop simulator.
+However, I always wanted to play the game with my own physical paper cards on my table against an online opponent or a computer bot (this was during the pandemic so I couldn't get regular games in), so I created MtgOffline to do just that.